robertjmarlow/robertjmarlow.github.io/_pages/github-projects.md

 <div class="small sub-header-bottom"><b>Technologies Used</b>: <i>Ruby css Jekyll</i></div>

 👋 Hi!
 You are here!
 GitHub Pages has made it _super simple_ to get a website off the ground _and_ hosted all on GitHub.
 The feature I like the most is the extremely fast deployment process on every `git push`.
-Here's a screenshot below for a 55 second deployment from a previous commit:
+Here's a screenshot below for a 55 second deployment from a commit:

 ![pages deployment]({{ "/assets/images/github-pages-deployment.png" | relative_url }})